 The Leadership Plano program year begins with a mandatory overnight opening retreat in September.
 Day one of the retreat is traditionally held at Bridgeport Camp and Conference Center in Bridgeport, Texas.
-On day two, the class travels to Ponder, Texas, for activities at Stony Ranch Challenge Course, led by Leadership on the Move.
+On day two, the class travels to Ponder, Texas, for accessible outdoor activities at Stony Ranch Challenge Course, led by Leadership on the Move.
 All levels of ability are accommodated throughout the retreat as well as the remainder of the program.

 During the program year, the class meets one day per month at varying locations in the Plano community.
 During these program days, participants explore various aspects of our community and are exposed to the challenges and successes facing our growing city.
 The program concludes with graduation in May.

 Participants have the unique opportunity to explore the inner workings of the community in which they live and work.
 Class members develop a valuable network of connections with fellow classmates and LP alumni, as well as build relationships through interactions with top community leaders.
 Leadership Plano participants will walk away with a broader and deeper perspective of the city and their role in it.
 They gain personal and professional skills that increase their effectiveness both within the community and business environment.

 Businesses whose employees participate in Leadership Plano benefit from participants’ newfound knowledge of the city.
 Emerging leaders will add to their leadership toolkit, developing personal skills that will contribute to their role in the workplace.
 More experienced leaders will also benefit from finding new opportunities to serve the community and learning firsthand about vital local issues.
 All participants will expand their network and build strong individual connections to the community, making them more committed leaders.